Yağız Kaan Erdoğmuş: Chess career

-In the September 2025 FIDE Grand Swiss tournament, held in Samarkand, he defeated with Black 19-year-old Indian GM Aditya Mittal in a game characterized by Leonard Barden as "immortal."
-Erdoğmuş allowed his opponent to promote to a 2nd queen on the board and then sacrificed his own Queen, in a combination ending with a pawn giving checkmate in its first move.
-In the same tournament, he played a 190-move game against Uzbek GM Nodirbek Abdusattorov, drawing a Queen and pawn versus queen endgame through the 50-move rule.
+In the September 2025 FIDE Grand Swiss tournament, held in Samarkand, Erdoğmuş defeated 19-year-old Indian GM Aditya Mittal with the Black pieces in a game characterized by chess writer Leonard Barden as "immortal."
+Erdoğmuş allowed his opponent to promote to a 2nd queen on the board and then sacrificed his own queen, in a combination ending with a pawn giving checkmate on its first move.
+In the same tournament, he played a 190-move game against Uzbek GM Nodirbek Abdusattorov, drawing a Queen and pawn versus queen endgame via the 50-move rule.
 This became the longest game in Grand Swiss history, surpassing the 157-mover Grandelius vs. Kuzubov from the 10th round in 2021.
-Observing the Turkish GM's performance in the Grand Swiss, former world champion Magnus Carlsen, commented that "Erdogmus is really, really good, at almost unprecedented levels at that age," while American Grandmaster and streamer Ben Finegold predicted that Erdoğmuş would be world champion within eight years.
+In the next round, he played a short 16-move draw against his coach, Shakhriyar Mamedyarov.